 Ms. Rudolph is a member of our Trusts and Estates and Real Estate Practice Groups.
 Prior to joining Bleakley Platt in 2001, Ms. Rudolph was in private practice with a White Plains law firm, concentrating in litigation.
 She has also served in the public sector as an Assistant Attorney General in the New York State Office of the Special Prosecutor, handling white collar civil litigation related to Medicaid Fraud.
 In addition, she was an Administrative Hearing Officer with the New York State Racing and Wagering Board from 1980 to 1984.
 In her private practice from 1984 to 1987, Ms. Rudolph concentrated in estates, guardianship, real estate and litigation.
 From 1997 to 2001, Ms. Rudolph was a frequent lecturer to physicians and other professionals on methods to avoid lawsuits.

-Currently, Ms. Rudolph concentrates in the area of trusts and estates, estate administration, estate tax, and guardianship in the Surrogate’s Court, the Supreme Court, and before the United States District Courts.
-Ms. Rudolph represents beneficiaries and fiduciaries, both individual and corporate, in judicial proceedings involving probate, administration, lost wills, construction, kinship, removal of fiduciaries, contested accountings, uncontested accountings, and in real estate transactions.
+Currently, Ms. Rudolph concentrates in the area of trusts and estates litigation, estate administration, estate tax, and guardianship.
+Ms. Rudolph appears on cases in the Surrogate’s Court, the Supreme Court, and before the United States District Courts.
+Ms. Rudolph represents beneficiaries and fiduciaries, both individual and corporate, in Surrogate’s Court proceedings involving probate, administration, lost wills, will contests, will construction, kinship, removal of fiduciaries, contested accountings, uncontested accountings, and in real estate transactions.
 Ms. Rudolph also represents individuals and corporate fiduciaries as trustees of supplemental or special needs trusts.

 - New York Law School, J.D., 1977

 - Manhattanville College, B.A., 1972

 - U.S. District Courts for the Eastern and Southern Districts of New York